 Then, I heard him say, “. . .
 And I’m no longer asking her to pay off my drug dealers.”

 None of that money or my convincing myself was actually helping him.
+I didn’t have truth with love.
 If I were to look at it honestly, I too played it forward to an imaginary pie in the sky ending.
-In truth, I was enabling his addiction by paying off his drug dealers, so essentially became his supplier.
+In truth with love, I was enabling his addiction by paying off his drug dealers, so essentially became his supplier.
 Yet in my twisted thinking, I was loving well.
 I wanted desperately to keep him alive.
 All the while telling myself, He’s gonna . . . or, I have to . . . and, Just to get him on track again . . . or, What if . . . and, It IS my problem; and always, This time it will be different . . . trying to somehow level the slippery slope he had lost control of.
-I kept convincing myself I was talking to the person I knew him to be or knew he had potential to become, and by supporting him—just a little—I was helping him find his way.
+I kept convincing myself I was talking to the person I knew him to be or knew he had the potential to become, and by supporting him—just a little—I was helping him find his way.
 I was believing in him.

 Yet, as a single working mom, without a surplus of funds or time, I seemed to always be willing to sacrifice my basic needs in a futile attempt to upright my son’s life.
 I bent and made my own excuses, and as little, by little, he settled for less within himself, I learned to settle for less, as well.
 As I held on to hopeless hope, my health and happiness faltered.
 I struggled to maintain my own equilibrium, and keep my life together.

 From the moment I left my son in the office of Miracle House (NLH) with the graduates who surrounded him.
 It was easy to let go on a much more sustainable level.
-Support came with weekly updates from Garrett, the house director, and with the ease of conversations I had with my son.
-I appreciated the inclusion of family members throughout and many opportunities for connection with other parents.
+Support came with weekly updates from Garrett, the house director, and with the ease of conversations, I had with my son.
+I appreciated the inclusion of family members, a program of truth with love throughout, and many opportunities for connection with other parents.
 I found camaraderie in a great little Al-Anon group, which has helped me tremendously in navigating muddy waters and steering away from enabling tendencies.

 My relationship with both my children is more solid than ever before, without pretense, addressing real-time emotions, stating needs, making requests, and feeling the joy in the magnificent genuineness and internal honesty the work has awakened within our entire family system.
 Yes, I will always be there for my children—in a healthy recovery-informed capacity.
 Yet, I am gratefully showing up for myself, first.
 Most importantly, I am no longer perpetually prepared for the fall.